Fast CZ Gate via Energy-Level Engineering in Superconducting Qubits with a Tunable Coupler: Circuit Hamiltonian

-where with $k = 1,c$ .
-We are interested in the regime of a weak inductive shunt with $E_{L}>E_{J2}$, leading to a strong harmonic confinement and therefore to a single-well phase potential (as opposed to the typical corrugated phase potential of the $E_{L}<<E_{J2}$ limit).
+For the IST qubit, we are interested in the regime of a weak inductive shunt with $E_{L}>E_{J,2}$, leading to a strong harmonic confinement and therefore to a single-well phase potential (as opposed to the typical corrugated phase potential of the $E_{L}<<E_{J,2}$ limit).
 In the half flux quantum $\phi_{\mathrm{ext}}=0.5$, the IST Hamiltonian can be approximately given by